 Last summer, the IEEE ratified 802.11i, the enhanced security standard for 802.11a/b/g networks.
-Last fall, the Wi-Fi Alliance announced the first products to pass 802.11i testing, a certification program known as WPA2 (Wi-Fi Protected Access, version 2).
+Last fall, the Wi-Fi Alliance announced the products to pass 802.11i testing, a certification program known as WPA2 (Wi-Fi Protected Access, version 2).
 To date, over 30 companies have WPA2-certified products, with more on the way.
 Last month, Microsoft released a WPA2 patch for Windows XP SP2, putting another supporting piece into place.

 As WPA2 becomes widely available, why should you upgrade your WLAN to use it, and what will you need to do so?